-MU 256 Woodwind/String Techniques (Fall, odd years) 2 hrs.
+MU 256 Woodwind/String Techniques (Spring, even years)

 A course designed to introduce the music education student to the fundamentals of playing and teaching woodwind and stringed instruments.
 Students receive hands-on instruction.
-Required in the Music Education major but open to others according to the availability of instruments.
+Required in the Music Education, Performance, and Music/Worship Arts majors.
 Prerequisite: MU 140 and MU 141.

-MU 296 Brass/Percussion Techniques (Fall, even years) 2 hr.
+MU 296 Brass/Percussion Techniques (Fall, even years)

 A course designed to introduce music education students to the fundamentals of playing and teaching brass and percussion instruments.
 Students receive hands-on instruction.
-Required in the Music Education major but open to others according to the availability of instruments.
+Required in the Music Education, Performance, and Music/Worship Arts majors.
 Prerequisites: MU 140 and MU 141.

-MU 299P Instrumental Techniques Practicum (Fall, Spring) NC
+MU 299P Instrumental Techniques Practicum (Fall, Spring)